Embattled actor Kevin Spacey in Italy to receive award | Times Leader

 Previous winners of the Stella della Mole Award include actors Isabella Rossellini and Monica Bellucci, and director Dario Argento.

-Spacey is scheduled to go on trial in London in June on a dozen charges alleging he sexually assaulted four men between 2001 and 2013, including when he was the artistic director at the city’s Old Vic theater.
+Spacey alleging he sexually assaulted four men between 2001 and 2013, including when he was the artistic director at the city’s Old Vic theater.
 He has pleaded not guilty.

 In October, a federal jury in a New York civil case found that Spacey, 63, did not sexually abuse actor Anthony Rapp when both were relatively unknown Broadway actors in 1986 and Rapp was 14 years old.
 The jurors deliberated a little more than an hour before deciding that Rapp, now 50, hadn’t proven his allegations.